-1. The application is for the erection a new house on the site of a ruined hill farm which appeared on the first edition OS maps in 1867.
+1. Members will recall that this application was deferred at the March Planning Committee because of concerns about the cultural heritage value of the site.
+The application is for the erection a new house on the site of a ruined hill farm which appeared on the first edition OS maps in 1867.
 The structures include the remains of a small gabled cottage, a long house and various store buildings and enclosures.
 It is thought that there were at least four buildings and that two households would have occupied the site.
 The proposed house is to form a lodge serving the combined Glencally, Fergus and Glenmarkie Estate, which extends to over 4,000 acres of mainly sporting land.
 The site lies on the east side of the River Isla and is set well above the river.
 The site is quite prominent from the public road up the Glen on the opposite side of the river.